Vazelon Monastery: In society

-The Acts of Vazelon
+Acts of Vazelon

 Between the 700s and 1800s, Vazelon's monks kept complex written records.
 They documented a variety of property logs and current events: land dealings and donations to the monastery, interaction between the monastery and the general public, wills, decisions made by the monastery, goings-on in the public sphere outside Vazelon, and armed conflict in the area surrounding Vazelon.
 Vazelon recorded the wills of common people and deals between peasants.
 Today, these records are usually called the Acts of Vazelon, which can be shortened to Acts.

 The Acts have not been entirely preserved.
 However, two compilations of monastic documents remain: one in St. Petersburg, Russia, and the other in Ankara, Turkey.
 The documents now in Ankara once belonged to the Greek Philological Society of Constantinople; however, this society was dissolved some time after 1923, and the Turkish government redistributed its various historical manuscripts in the early 1930s.
 The Turkish Historical Society, or TTK, keeps the monastery's cartulary.

 The preserved documents tell modern scholars much about Byzantine and Trapezuntine history.
 The Acts are some of the only sources to preserve the names and job titles of peasants in this region, giving historians some information about the lives of average people in medieval Pontus.

-Ethnicity in the Empire of Trebizond

 Names and titles belonging to various Trapezuntine citizens show the Empire of Trebizond's ethnic makeup; before 1261, around 12% of names written in the Acts were of non-Greek origin.
 Over the Empire of Trebizond's whole history, spanning 257 years, around 60% of names included in the Acts were non-Greek.
 These other names were of Armenian, Kartvelian, Turkic, Persian, Arabic, Slavic, and Italian origin.
-The influence from other languages and cultures shaped the modern Pontic Greek language.

 There was a marked Italian presence in the Empire of Trebizond, as many Italians immigrated to Pontus and assimilated into the local culture.
 Most were free peasants, merchants, or landowners.
 Italians traded with the Empire of Trebizond and settled on the Black Sea by the late 1200s.
 While a notable minority, the Europeans were not particularly numerous compared to the Asians; for every Trapezuntine of Italian descent recorded in the Acts, there were four Trapezuntines of Persian, Turkish, Kurdish, Mongolian, or Arab descent.

-The Acts show that Turks settled in the central Trabzon area by 1432 at the latest, some of whom held property.
-However, names and titles in the Empire of Trebizond showed Turkish influence as early as the 1200s.
-Some titles in the Komnenian royal court, for example, were derived from Turkic and Mongolian languages around this time.
-Many different ethnic and religious groups interacted with Vazelon Monastery during Trapezuntine times; for example, Persians and Turks donated or sold land to the monastery, and some Turks were the official witnesses to land deals.